Reception and Ministry within the Synodal Catholic Diocese of the Southeast

 Baptism is the great sacrament that transforms each Christian into this iconic presence.
 Ordained people are changed by the Sacrament of Holy Orders into a new role for the Church – to stand as an image of Christ for the assembly of faith.
 This sacramental role is meant to gather and lead.
 It is especially recognized in the great Sacrament of the Eucharist, in which both the laity and the ordained exercise their proper roles and ministries.
 In our household of faith, we understand the ministry of deacon to be particularly of service to those outside the church, marginalized by society, the sick, poor, elderly, etc. We understand the ministry of the presbyter (priest) to be particularly one of care among the members of the faith community, focused upon the celebration of the Sacraments and spiritual guidance.
 The Body of Christ gathered around the Table to be nourished by the Body of Christ upon the Table.

-If you would like to initiate a conversation about being a community of faith within our Communion's Diocese of Florida or ministering as a deacon or priest within the Synodal Catholic Diocese of the Southeast, please, contact Bishop Steven.
+If you would like to initiate a conversation about being a community of faith within or ministering as a deacon or priest within the Synodal Catholic Diocese of the Southeast, please, contact Bishop Steven.